bstopp/puppet-aem/README.md

 ####Parameters

-  * `name`: name of the AEM resource.
+  * `name`: (namevar) Required.
+Specifies the name of the AEM resource.

-  * `ensure`: Ensures that the resource is present.
+  * `ensure`: Required.
+Ensures that the resource is present.
 Valid values are `present`, `absent`.

-  * `source`: Source jar file to use, provided by user.

-  * `version`: Optional.
-Version of AEM.
-If not specified, will be found via _quickstart_ jar name.

-  * `home`: Home directory in which AEM will be installed.
-Default to `/opt/aem` or `C:/opt/aem` depending on platform.

-  * `port`: Port on which AEM will listen.
-[AEM documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/custom-standalone-install.html#Changing the Port Number by Renaming the File)

-  * `user`: User for installation.
-Defaults to puppet user.

-  * `group`: Group for installation.
-Defaults to puppet group.

-  * `type`: AEM installation type, one of `author` or `publish`.
-[AEM documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/configuring/configure-runmodes.html#Installation Run Modes)

-  * `runmodes`: An array of runmodes to apply to the AEM instance [AEM documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/configuring/configure-runmodes.html).
-Do not use this to set options available via `type` configuration.

-  * `jvm_mem_opts`: Specify options for the JVM memory.
-This is separated from the JVM opts to simplify configurations.
-Defaults to `-Xmx1024m -XX:MaxPermSize=256M`.

-  * `jvm_opts`: Options to pass to the JVM.
-There is no default for this property, but the following value is always passed: `-server -Djava.awt.headless=true`

-  * `debug_port`: Port on which to listen for remote debugging connections.
-Setting this will add the following JVM options: `-Xdebug -Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=<<port>>`

-  * `context_root`: The URL context root for the AEM applicaton.
+  * `context_root`: Optional.
+Specifies the URL context root for the AEM application.
 [Sling documentation](https://sling.apache.org/documentation/the-sling-engine/the-sling-launchpad.html).
 Defaults to `/`.

+  * `debug_port`: Optional.
+Specifies the port on which to listen for remote debugging connections.
+Setting this will add the following JVM options: `-Xdebug -Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=<<port>>` Valid options: any port number.

+  * `group`: Optional.
+Sets the group for installation.
+Valid options: any valid group.
+Default: puppet executor group.

+  * `home`: Required.
+Sets the directory in which AEM will be installed.
+Valid options: Any absolute system path.
+Default: `/opt/aem` or `C:/opt/aem`.

+  * `jvm_mem_opts`: Optional.
+Specifies options for the JVM memory.
+This is separated from the JVM opts to simplify configurations.
+Valid options: any valid JVM parameter string.
+Default: `-Xmx1024m -XX:MaxPermSize=256M`.

+  * `jvm_opts`: Optional.
+Specifies options to pass to the JVM.
+Valid options: any valid JVM parameter string.
+Default: None, but the following value is always passed, and cannot be overwritten: `-server -Djava.awt.headless=true`

+  * `port`: Optional.
+Specifies the port on which AEM will listen.
+Valid options: any valid port.
+Default: 4502.
+[AEM documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/custom-standalone-install.html#Changing the Port Number by Renaming the File)

+  * `runmodes`: Optional.
+Sets the array of runmodes to apply to the AEM instance.
+Do not use this to set options available via `type` configuration, or a `samplecontent` runmode.
+Valid options: any string array.
+[AEM documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/configuring/configure-runmodes.html).

-  * `samplecontent`: Whether or not to include the sample content (Geometrixx).
+  * `samplecontent`: Optional.
+Sets whether or not to include the sample content (e.g. Geometrixx).
+Valid options: `true` or `false`.
+Default: `true`.
 [AEM Documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/configuring/configure-runmodes.html#Using samplecontent and nosamplecontent).

-Defaults to `true`.
+  * `snooze`: Optional.
+Sets the wait period between checks for installation completion.
+When monitoring the system for up state, this is the wait period between checks.
+Value is specified in seconds.
+Valid options: any number.
+Default: `10`.

+  * `source`: Required.
+Sets the source jar file to use, provided by user.
+Valid options: any absolute file.

-  * `timeout`: Timeout allowed for startup monitoring.
+  * `timeout`: Optional.
+Sets the timeout allowed for startup monitoring.
 If the installation doesn't finish by the timeout, an error will be generated.
 Value is specified in seconds.
-Default value: `10 minutes`.

-  * `snooze`: Wait period between checks for installation completion.
-When monitoring the system for up state, this is the wait period between checks.
-Value is specified in seconds.
-Default value: `10 seconds`.
+Valid option: any number.
+Default: `600`.

+  * `type`: Optional.
+Specifies the AEM installation type.
+Valid options: `author` or `publish`.
+Default: `author`.
+[AEM documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/configuring/configure-runmodes.html#Installation Run Modes)

+  * `user`: Optional.
+Sets the user for installation.
+Valid options: any valid group.
+Defaults: puppet executor user.

+  * `version`: Optional.
+Sets the version of AEM.
+If not specified, will be found via _quickstart_ jar name.
+Valid options: any semantic version.

 ## Limitations